ebru/ebrukaya.me/src/markdown-pages/a-way-of-life.md

 <iframe src="https://open.spotify.com/embed/track/6DHYWelHYuynVVPv2m58wl" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-I think the Far East is one of the cultures that fascinate me the most.
+I think the Far East is one of the cultures that fascinates me the most.
 I have never been there, but the feeling I get even only from that sound is just simply amazing.

 > "Too many mind... no mind."